 After determining the amount you may be entitled to under the specific branch of military, you must then contact the military member’s chain of command.
 They are required to discuss the situation with the military member and seek a resolution.
 They are able to encourage the service member, or punish them in the form of evaluations, judicial and non-judicial remedies.
 If no action is taken, then you may speak to a chaplain, or the victim advocacy center on base.
 If neither of these avenues produce results, you may seek final action with the JAG office and request punishment under Article 92 of the Uniformed Code of Military Justice for failure to support.

 Refusing to financially support a spouse during a divorce proceeding carries civil penalties, however, military spouses may face other issues as well, which may encourage their compliance and support.
-If you are experiencing difficulty obtaining financial support from your military spouse ensure you discuss your options with your Pensacola Divorce Attorney and how to properly proceed to protect your rights.
+If you are experiencing difficulty obtaining financial support from your military spouse ensure you discuss your options with your family lawyer and how to properly proceed to protect your rights.